If your toilet randomly runs throughout the day or you hear a ghost flush in the middle of the night, there could be a variety of culprits.

 - Your float valve could be set too high, so toilet filling is continuous

-Let’s get into more detail about each of the three culprits of a running toilet.
+Let’s get into more detail about the three major culprits of a toilet that randomly runs.

 When you flush, the handle on the outside of the toilet tank controls a chain, which lifts a flapper that initiates the flush.
 When the flapper returns to its seat at the bottom of the toilet tank, your water supply will fill the tank with water, and the chain will return to its pre-flush position.